Yes, rates are changing for all customers. Details for the most recent rate change include:

 - An increase to the federal carbon charge.
 This charge increases annually each April and the money collected for this charge goes to the federal government.

 - An increase in the price we expect to pay to buy natural gas supplies in the coming year.

-Transportation costs - Transportation costs include all information on the “Transportation to Union Gas" and “Transportation price adjustment" lines on your bill and reflect the cost of transporting natural gas to Ontario from its North American sources.
+Transportation costs - Transportation costs include all information on the “Transportation to Enbridge” and “Transportation Price Adjustment” lines on your bill, depending on your location, and reflect the cost of transporting natural gas into Ontario from its North American sources.

 Transportation costs vary depending on where you live due to changing fuel prices, pipeline tolls and available capacity on pipelines serving different parts of Ontario.

 Delivery costs - Delivery costs include information on the “Delivery to You” and/or “Delivery Price Adjustment” lines on your bill, depending on your location, and reflect the cost of delivering natural gas to your home or business through our safe and reliable distribution system.
 This charge also includes a facility carbon charge associated with the operation of Enbridge Gas’ facilities to deliver natural gas to you.